SO(3)-Donaldson invariants of CP^2 and Mock Theta Functions: The -plane integral

-To compute the generating function, we integrate by parts using the ``holomorphic part'' of the weight 1/2 harmonic Maass form defined by Theorem~\ref{QasMu}.
+To compute the generating function, we integrate by parts using the ``holomorphic part'' of a weight 1/2 harmonic Maass form.
+The weight 1/2 harmonic Maass form is given in Theorem~\ref{QasMu}, and the holomorphic part of a weight 1/2 harmonic Maass form is defined in Equation~(\ref{holomorphic_part}).
 We set $Q(\tau) = Q^+(\tau) + Q^-(\tau)$, where $Q^+(\tau)$ with $q=\exp{(2\pi i \tau)}$ is the holomorphic part of this Maass form.
 The holomorphic part has a series expansion of the form

 The ``non-holomorphic part'' $Q^{-}$ is

 where $\Gamma(1/2,t)$ is defined in (\ref{Gamma}).
 The non-holomorphic part $Q^{-}$ has an exponential decay since

 Setting $\zeta_{2k}=\exp(\pi i/k)$ it follows that $\zeta_8^2 \, Q^{+}(\tau+2) = Q^+(\tau)$ and $\zeta_8 \, Q^{-}(\tau+1)=Q^-(\tau)$.
 Thanks to Theorem~\ref{QasMu}, we know that